-All majors in dance (BFA, BA, and BS) require completion of 128 credit hours, composed of a variety of studio courses, performance, and dance academics in addition to required courses in related areas such as music and theatre, and the Core Curriculum of the University.
+All majors in dance (BA, BFA, and BS) require completion of 128 credit hours, comprising a variety of studio courses, performance, and dance academics in addition to required courses in related areas such as music and theatre, and the Core Curriculum of the University.
+For detailed degree requirements, see www.butler.edu/dance/prospective-students/majors.